CHMMaas/LOLEinNL/README.md

 # The evolution of the loss of life expectancy in patients with solid malignancies: a population-based study in the Netherlands, 1989-2019

 ### Authors: Carolien C.H.M.
 Maas, David van Klaveren, Otto Visser, Prof Matthias A.W.
 Merkx, Prof Hester F. Lingsma, Prof Valery E.P.P.
-Lemmens, Avinash G. Dinmohamed, PhD
+Lemmens, Avinash G. Dinmohamed

 **Background**
 Loss of life expectancy (LOLE) may provide more intuitive information on the impact of cancer than relative survival over a fixed time horizon (e.g., 5-year relative survival).
 We aimed to assess the evolution of the LOLE using a nationwide, population-based cohort including patients diagnosed with one of 17 most frequent solid malignancies.